openstack/openstack-manuals/doc/arch-design-draft/source/operator-requirements-sla.rst

   and/or NFS services.

 Depending on the design, some Network service functions may fall into both the Control and Data Plane categories.
-E.g. the neutron L3 Agent service may be considered a Control Plane component, but the routers themselves would be Data Plane.
+For example, the neutron L3 Agent service may be considered a Control Plane component, but the routers themselves would be a Data Plane component.

 It may be that a given set of requirements could dictate an SLA that suggests some services need HA, and some do not.

-In a design with multiple regions, the SLA would also need to take into consideration the use of shared services such as the Identity service, Dashboard, and so on.
+In a design with multiple regions, the SLA would also need to take into consideration the use of shared services such as the Identity service, Dashboard service, and others.

 Any SLA negotiation must also take into account the reliance on 3rd parties for critical aspects of the design - for example, if there is an existing SLA on a component such as a storage system, the cloud SLA must take into account this limitation.
 If the required SLA for the cloud exceeds the agreed uptime levels of the components comprising that cloud, additional redundancy would be required.
 This consideration is critical to review in a hybrid cloud design, where there are multiple 3rd parties involved.